 So the benefit of using Google is that you’re using the company behind Google Maps - a product known for its usefulness and accuracy.
 The downside of using the Google Address API is that you’re not getting the same accuracy that Google Maps provides.
 And, Google doesn’t validate that the address they return to you is an actual, real address.

 OpenStreetMaps is another prominent provider of geocoding data.
 The OpenStreetMap project is built by a community of mapping professionals that all collaborate to provide geographical data from around the world.

 The nice thing about OpenStreetMap is that it is kind of a Wiki: it’s free and it’s maintained by individuals who are dedicated to the cause.
 The downside is that it requires you to credit OpenStreetMap and its contributors if you use the web service.
 So, if you need reverse geocodes for any type of proprietary business process, you are going to need to look for another provider.

 Additionally, when dealing with volunteers on an enormous project like reverse geocoding the world, geographic data accuracy can vary greatly from coordinate to coordinate.
 So, test out several addresses before committing to a batch or API service provider.

 To sum up, reverse geocoding is the practice of putting in a set of latitude and longitude coordinates and getting the corresponding address.
 Accuracy levels can range from rooftop down to administrative area.
-By knowing this, you can seek out the right reverse geocoding service provider for your needs, and even find one that provides batch or API services.
+By knowing this, you can seek out the right reverse geocode service provider for your needs, and even find one that provides batch or API services.
 We recommend testing the product first to guarantee that the level of accuracy provided matches the level of accuracy needed.